How to Apply Data-at-Rest Encryption to Downloads Performed via Android's DownloadManager API

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-On Appdome, follow these 3 simple steps to create self-defending Android Apps that Enforce the execution of the app’s downloads within the app’s context without an SDK or gateway:
+On Appdome, follow these 3 simple steps to create self-defending Android Apps that Enforce secure downloads without an SDK or gateway:

 -